-We have five criteria of more challenging behaviour issues which we consider unacceptable:
+We have four criteria of more challenging behaviour issues which we consider unacceptable:

-- Aggression towards others or property (including hitting, kicking and biting) - Repeatedly/blatantly refusing to do as a member of staff asks - Bullying - Stealing - Spitting - Repeated disruption of class resulting in 10 minute supervised timeout (3 times within a half term).
+- Aggression towards others or property (including hitting, kicking and biting)

+- Repeatedly/blatantly refusing to do as a member of staff asks

+- Bullying

+- Stealing

+- Spitting

 If these behaviours are witnessed, the child/ren should be sent to a member of the Senior Leadership Team and the class teacher will record the incident on CPOMS under the criteria "Yellow Card".
-The first yellow card acts as a warning for the child and should be made clear how serious this is - parents will be asked to come into school to discuss the ongoing problems and reminded of the next consequence; a second yellow card, equalling a red card.
+The first yellow card acts as a warning for the child and should be made clear how serious this is - parents are not informed on this occasion (except in the case of bullying or if another child was injured).
+If a child receives a second yellow card during a half term, the child's parents will be asked to come into school to discuss the ongoing problems and reminded of the next consequence; a third yellow card, equalling a red card.
 A red card means that a pupil will be internally excluded from school at lunchtimes for one week.
-They will be given a 5minute break at the end of lunch with a member of staff.
+They will be given a 10minute break at the end of lunch with a member of staff and classmate.
 At the end of each half term all yellow and red cards are reset by the child and Headteacher so there can be a 'new start', for the next term.